Health Benefits Of Yoga: 10 Yoga Poses That You Must Try

 Yoga is ideal for us all despite our level of fitness or age.
 Fortunately, it’s not competitive.Your teacher can direct and instruct you as they deem appropriate.

 Ordinarily, yoga should never give rise to discomfort or aches.
 If it does, then consider stopping entirely or stretching slowly.
 Do not exceed your physical limit, and if you do not exercise regularly and are above 40 or have a medical condition, you should consult your doctor before you begin your yoga regimen.

 Yoga poses are positions you take during yoga sessions, which are aimed at exercising your whole body, stretching and strengthening the muscles and joints including your complete skeletal system.

 Beyond the physical exercise, yoga poses also help you build character because they make you stretch past your comfort or routine posture with calm and psychological composure that ultimately builds tolerance.

 During yoga sessions, more progress is guaranteed when you focus more on having fun and enjoying yourself.
 Just take things more leisurely.

 Below are some of the yoga poses that are good for you.
-I bet you would like to give it a try.
-Now, come with me:

 The Corpse Pose (Shavasana)